-From the portability to sound quality.
-There are a lot of factors to consider when buying an audio interface.
-But the most important is that it is what you need for your audio recording studio.
+From portability to sound quality, there are a lot of factors to consider when buying an audio interface.

-Both versions of the Scarlett model are manufactured by Focusrite.
-An English company specializing in producing audio recording equipment.
 Focusrite got its start in the 1980’s building consoles for recording studios.
-Since then has expanded into producing audio interfaces for music producers and recording artists.
+Since then, they’ve expanded in the music industry, producing audio interfaces for music producers.

 - A/D resolution – 24 bit/192 kHz